Camera graphics is based on a group of axes properties that control the position and orientation of the camera.

 function movecamera(dist) %dist in the range [-1 1] set(gca,'CameraViewAngleMode','manual') newcp = cpos - dist * (cpos - ctarg); set(gca,'CameraPosition',newcp) function out = cpos out = get(gca,'CameraPosition'); function out = ctarg out = get(gca,'CameraTarget');

-cause an abrupt change in the aspect ratio.
+manual can cause an abrupt change in the aspect

 when the figure